PA0SNY |

 intuitive software.
 I purchased FTBasisMMO (for the FT-897 and more

 rigs), FTB60 for the FT-60D and FTB8900 for the FT-8900.
-Bob has
+I prefer it over CHIRP.
+I use CHIRP for the other equipment |

-Bob Freeth has
+Bob Freeth had

-announced that he has updated the on line versions of all help files
+announced that he has updated the on line versions of all help files.

 announced that his programming

-donate to any charity in stead.
-The other programming software is CHIRP.
-Well supported and continously updated, but less intuitive (my opinion).
-It is FOC as well.
-Many supporting sites can help you using it for programming.
+software is now free of charge.
 Check my Library page for articles on programming and my experience with the various cables and plugs. |